-Lu rou fan or braised pork rice is one of the most beloved comfort dishes in Taiwan, taking a backseat only to beef noodle soup.
+Lu rou fan or braised pork rice is one of the most beloved Taiwanese comfort dishes.
+When it comes to warming the hearts and stomachs of Taiwanese locals, it takes a backseat only to beef noodle soup.

-It consists of minced pork belly that’s been stir-fried and slow cooked in soy sauce until tender, then served over a bowl of steamed rice, usually with a hard-boiled egg on the side.
+Lu rou fan consists of minced pork belly that’s been stir-fried and slow cooked in soy sauce until tender.
+It’s then served over a bowl of steamed rice with a hard-boiled egg on the side.

-The braised pork belly was delicious but the star here is clearly the lu rou fan.
-It’s ultra-tender, fatty, and served with a thick savory-sweet sauce that’s wonderful to eat with the rice.
+The braised pork belly was delicious but the real star here is the lu rou fan.
+It’s ultra-tender, fatty, and served with a thick savory-sweet sauce that’s perfect to eat with the rice.

 Google “best lu rou fan in taipei” and Jin Feng will dominate the search results.
-Like nearly every other restaurant on this list, it’s clear how popular this place is from the long line of people waiting outside.
+Like nearly every other Taipei restaurant on this list, it’s clear how popular they are from the long line of people waiting outside.